 What is Teen Heroin Abuse?

 Heroin is an extremely addictive Opioid drug that’s synthesized from Morphine.
 Heroin can be snorted, smoked, or injected and usually comes in a white or brown powder substance.
-It’s estimated that almost ¼ of all people who use Heroin once become addicted.
-Teen heroin abuse is a growing danger in our youth.
+It’s estimated that almost ¼ of all people who use heroin once become addicted.
+Teen heroin abuse is a growing danger in our youth which requires professional teen heroin abuse treatment.

 What Heroin Abuse Looks Like